Braves vs. Dodgers Player Props Betting Odds

-Oddsmakers have set player props for Ronald Acuna Jr., Freddie Freeman and others when the Atlanta Braves host the Los Angeles Dodgers at Truist Park on Tuesday at 7:20 PM ET.
+Freddie Freeman and Ronald Acuna Jr. are two of the top players with prop bets on the table when the Los Angeles Dodgers and the Atlanta Braves play at Truist Park on Wednesday (beginning at 7:20 PM ET).

 Bet on this matchup or its props with DraftKings!